Screening for Sparse Online Learning: Screening for online algorithms

-On the other hand, since our screening rule can effectively remove useless features along iteration.
-Suppose the sparsity of $\beta^\star$ is $\kappa$ which is much smaller than $n$ and our screening rule manages to screen out all useless features, then we have eventually $n_t = \kappa$ for all $t$ large enough, which in turn means the computational overheads are negligible. \end{remark}
+{ }On the other hand, our screening rule can effectively remove useless features along iteration.
+Suppose the sparsity of $\beta^\star$ is $\kappa$ which is much smaller than $n$ and our screening rule manages to screen out all useless features, then eventually $n_t = \kappa$ for all $t$ large enough, which in turn means the computational overheads are negligible.

-\begin{remark}[Effect of the exponent $w$] For Algorithm \ref{algo:screen}, the weight parameter $\mu_t$, essentially determined by the exponent $w$, determines how important the latest iterate is.
-As a result, $w$ is crucial to the screening behavior of Algorithm \ref{algo:screen}.
+\item[{\rm (ii)}] {\bf Effect of the exponent $w$.} For Algorithm \ref{algo:screen}, the weight parameter $\mu_t$, specified by the exponent $w$, determines how important the latest iterate is.
+As a result, $w$ is crucial to the screening behaviour of Algorithm \ref{algo:screen}.
 In general the value of $w$ lies in $]0.5, 1]$.
-As we shall see later in the numerical experiments, that the smaller the value of $w$, the more aggressive the screening rule which make Algorithm \ref{algo:screen} not safe.
-While for larger choice of $\gamma$, the screening is much more passive, hence safer.
+As we shall see in the numerical experiments, the smaller the value of $w$, the more aggressive the screening rule which makes Algorithm \ref{algo:screen} unsafe.
+While for larger choice of $w$, the screening is much more passive, hence safer.